 An Inside Look at the Fleeting Life of Bubbles

-They collide and combine in intricate patterns to form bubbles of all sizes.
-Yet each bubble is destined to pop, leaving behind only a memory of its former glory.
-In this article, we’ll explore the magical and mysterious life of bubbles from birth to death and all the science in between.
-By the end, you’ll see bubbles in a whole new light.
+Bubbles collide, merge, and form intricate patterns of every size imaginable.
+Though each one is destined to pop, their short lives reveal remarkable science.
+In this article, we’ll explore the magical and mysterious journey of bubbles—from their creation to their inevitable burst.
+By the end, you’ll see these delicate wonders in a whole new light.

 The Birth of a Bubble

-As a bubble forms, surface tension pulls the water molecules inward.
-Trapped air pushes outward.
-When inward and outward forces balance, a bubble is born.
+A bubble forms when surface tension pulls water molecules inward while trapped air pushes outward.
+When these opposing forces reach balance, a bubble comes to life.

 What Gives Bubbles Their Shape?